dan070/hedgehog-oscar/README.md

 # hedgehog-oscar
 Online ML inspired by Vorpal Rabbit

+Logistic regression is one of the most loved ML tools, with good reason.
+This project honors this invention from the 1830s(!) with a Oscar Wilde-quote.

 > The world is divided into two classes, those who believe the incredible, and those who do the improbable.
 >
 > **Oscar Wilde**

+I will also keep it simple.
+Do one thing good.

 > A fox knows many things, but a hedgehog one important thing
 >